neo4j-partners/neo4j-aws-terraform/README.md

   public_key_value = "ssh-rsa AAAAB3NzaC1A.....b+oTz7tb0WF2aiOPp0="
   private_key_path = "~/.ssh/my-ssh-key"

-  //The following Optional values can be removed or commented if defaults are satisfactory.
+  //The following Optional values can be omitted if the defaults are satisfactory.

   //Default is "t3.medium"
   instance_type = "t3.medium"